 Whitney Stubbs (MS, 2013)

 As a master’s student at the University of Southern Mississippi, I served as an active member of the BAR lab.
 During my time in the BAR lab, I obtained the skills necessary to design and conceptualize a study, formulate and test hypotheses, and appropriately report results and interpretations of data.
 I was able to present several posters and even obtain second authorship on a publication during my time in the lab.
 I found this to be one of the most valuable aspects of the team—everyone was encouraged to use their strengths and creativity to contribute to the process.
-As a current third year in my Ph.D. program at The University of Memphis, I still fall back on the skills I learned in the BAR lab.
+As a graduate of the counseling psychology Ph.D. program at The University of Memphis, I falled back on the skills I learned in the BAR lab.
 I see my experiences in the lab playing out in my present work in terms of my high standards for empirical research, the systematic approach I take to each step of the process, and my ongoing advocacy for evidence-based practice in counseling.
 Overall, the BAR lab has played a major role in shaping my development as a scientist-practitioner and my confidence in my skills and abilities.